 Yirgacheffe coffees are available as both regular and Fair Trade Organic certified.

-Yirgacheffe coffee is a wet processing (washed) coffee grown at elevations from 5,800 feet to 7,300 feet above sea level, and is the considered the best coffee grown in southern Ethiopia, a region known for its fine coffees.
+Yirgacheffe coffee is a wet processing (washed) coffee grown at elevations from 1,700 to 2,200 meters above sea level, and is the considered the best high grown coffee in southern Ethiopia, a region known for fine coffees.
 These elevations qualify Yirgacheffes as Strictly High Grown (SHG) / Strictly Hard Bean (SHB) coffees, where coffees grow slowly due to the altitude, allowing additional time for the tree to deliver nutrients to the coffee and develop the best flavors.

 A fine Ethiopian Yirgacheffe coffee displays a bright acidity along with intense, clean tastes and a complexity of floral notes in the aroma, sometimes with a hint of toasted coconut.
 Cupping notes frequently mention the aftertaste being vibrant, and the coffee may exhibit undertones of berry or wine.

 Some premium Yirgacheffes tasting notes indicate it can have a slightly nutty or chocolaty. quality.
 Others display subtle tones of tangerine and citrus.
 These qualities make it a preferred varietal for a refreshing iced coffee.